Tone-class cruiser: Armament

 As originally planned, the Tone-class vessels were to have five triple 155 mm turrets, three forward and two aft.
 However, the capsizing of the torpedo boat Tomozuru called into question the stability of all Japanese warship designs.
 As a result of the redesign, and to improve accuracy of gunfire, all five turrets in the new design were concentrated on the forecastle.
 When Japan abrogated the Washington Naval Treaty on 31 December 1936, the main armament was revised to eight 203 mm guns in four twin turrets with maximum 55-degree elevation, as was installed on the Mogami-class vessels.
 No. 1 was forward firing, No. 3 and No. 4 turrets trained through after arcs, while No. 2 was on a superfiring pedestal mounting overlooking No.1 and No.3.

 Heavy anti-aircraft weaponry consisted of four twin 127 mm gun turrets in shielded mountings amidships.
 For close-range, six twin Type 96 25 mm AT/AA Guns were carried.
 Four triple banks of 610 mm torpedo tubes were also incorporated.

-Hull & Armor
+Hull and armor

 The previous Mogami class experimented with welded hulls, with limited success.
 Thus the lead vessel in the Tone class, Tone, also had some welding, the subsequent Chikuma was an all riveted design.
 The undulating hull of earlier cruisers was dispensed with and the superstructure was less built-up.
 The modifications to the design raised the nominal displacement to about 12,500 tons.
 The main belt armor was 150 mm thick next to machinery spaces (225 mm next to magazines), and it extended to a depth of about 9 ft, beyond which it had a much reduced thickness as an anti-torpedo bulkhead down to the inner double bottom.